The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 If you are enrolled on a One Day course, and give less than 24 hours notice that you cannot attend, I’m afraid you will be charged for the course.
 If the course is cancelled by the tutor, you will be given a refund or a credit note, which ever you prefer.

-*If for any reason a course fee needs to be refunded, eg booked by mistake, then charges will be deducted for credit card payments (2% charge).
+*If for any reason a course fee needs to be refunded, eg booked by mistake, then credit card charges will be deducted for credit card payments.

-Can you make up a class if I miss one?
+Can I make up a class if I miss one?

-You’ll be offered a catch up class if you miss one.
-The tutor will try to help you catch up one session but cannot guarantee that this is always possible due to how full other classes are and your schedule.
+In most cases, you’ll be offered a ‘catch up’ class if you miss one.
+The tutor will try to help you catch up ONE session but cannot guarantee that this is always possible, due to how full other classes are and your schedule.
 A missed session cannot be carried over to another term.

 What happens if the Bureau has to cancel a course ?